 It’s More Effective than You Think

-An owner has the perspective that if you were hired for a job, then you need to just do that job and shouldn’t need a pat on the back to do it.
+Some business owners can have the perspective that if you were hired for a job, then you need to just do that job & shouldn’t need a pat on the back to do it.
 That’s true, but it’s a calloused way of treating employees.
 They will have much more respect and trust in you if you offer positive reinforcement from time to time.

 Positive reinforcement is highly underrated.
-Employees should absolutely be able to effectively perform at their position without being given compliments, but the truth is that we are all more effective and productive when we know that our work is appreciated and our skills are recognized at our jobs.
+Employees should absolutely be able to effectively perform at their position without being given compliments.
+But the truth is that we are all more effective & productive when we know that our work is appreciated and our skills are recognized at our jobs!